 Astrophysics (Index) | About |

 Venus is the second solar system planet from the Sun.
+By many characteristics it is the most-Earth-like of other solar system planets, but with some distinct differences as well.
 Characteristics:

-It has no moons.
+Venus has no moons.
 It is a rocky planet with an extremely dense atmosphere (92 atm) with more than 95% carbon dioxide, but has a minimal magnetic field.
-Its rotation is strikingly slow and retrograde, opposite of its orbit (and the orbit of all the solar system planets, and their rotation in general), which results in a shorter solar day (the time period required for the same spot on the surface to face the Sun again).
-Its surface temperature is 735 K, far hotter than any other solar system planet including Mercury, apparently the end effect of a runaway greenhouse effect, consistent with the striking amount of a greenhouse gas (carbon dioxide) in its atmosphere.
+Its rotation is strikingly slow and retrograde (opposite of its orbit; among the other solar system planets, only Uranus's rotation is retrograde).
+Its surface temperature is 737 K, far hotter than any other solar system planet including Mercury, apparently the end effect of a runaway greenhouse effect, consistent with the striking amount of a greenhouse gas (carbon dioxide) in its atmosphere.
+Other than carbon dioxide, the atmosphere is mostly nitrogen with traces of sulfur dioxide (SO2) and clouds of sulfuric acid (H2SO4).

 |